heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 - The migration will migrate database-defined subcolumn definitions to grid definitions of any theme you choose or a newly created one.
 - The migration will transform subcolumn content elements to grid content elements.
+- The migration will carry a database column set's "CSS ID/class" (`tl_columnset.cssID`) over to each start element that has no CSS ID or class of its own.
+The SubcolumnsBootstrapBundle used the column set's value as a fallback in exactly that case; grid definitions have no equivalent field.
+A rollback keeps the value on the element, which renders the same.
 - The migration will not remove the subcolumns module or subcolumns bootstrap bundle.

 > [!TIP]